-Schools typically teach core National Curriculum subjects such as maths and English in the morning.
-In the first year of our pilot, one school has asked us to take children out of morning maths class for their one-to-one sessions so that they do not miss out on other subjects, while another has asked for the sessions to start immediately after lunch so that the children do not miss the core subjects.
-Other schools have been more flexible, but generally want volunteers to commit to the same time each week.
+Schools typically teach core National Curriculum subjects such as Maths and English in the morning.
+Some schools have asked us to take children out of morning maths class for their one-to-one sessions so that they do not miss out on other subjects, but most have asked for the sessions to start immediately after lunch so that the children do not miss the core subjects.
+Schools do offer some flexibility, but they generally want volunteers to commit to the same time each week.

-We will do our best to twin ‘morning only’ volunteers with ‘morning’ schools and ‘afternoon only’ volunteers with ‘afternoon’ schools, but the feasibility of this will depend on how supply and demand works out over the pilot and beyond.
+We will do our best to twin ‘morning only’ volunteers with ‘morning’ schools and ‘afternoon only’ volunteers with ‘afternoon’ schools, but the feasibility of this will depend on how supply and demand works out.

 The actual location will depend on the particular school.
 You might be in the library, the dining room, a spare classroom, or perhaps in a quiet corridor area.